 Even though many studies have reported a link between sleep duration and SWB (Konjarski et al., 2018), we did not find an effect of sleep duration on SWB in the single models (Hypothesis 2).
 As Wrzus et al. (2014) described a curvilinear relationship between sleep and SWB, we also used absolute scores of within-person sleep duration in our analyses.
-At the between-person level, our participants on average slept 7.41 (SD = 1.01) hours per night, which was close to the National Sleep Foundation recommended seven to nine hours of sleep per night for young adults (Hirshkowitz et al., 2015).
+At the betweenperson level, our participants on average slept 7.41 (SD = 1.01) hours per night, which was close to the National Sleep Foundation recommended 7-9 hr of sleep per night for young adults (Hirshkowitz et al., 2015).
 Therefore, sleeping shorter or longer than others may not have made a big enough impact on participants' SWB.